JordanRickman/b/README.md

 b.js
 ===

-**b.js** is a DSL for calling shell commands from Node, powered by the [tagged template literal](https://wesbos.com/tagged-template-literals) syntax.
+**b** is a DSL for calling shell commands from Node, powered by the [tagged template literal](https://wesbos.com/tagged-template-literals) syntax.
 Instead of writing lots of calls to `spawnSync()`, you can just write

 ```javascript
 const runTestSuite = (env, noCoverage) => {